hiiamboris/red-wiki/Map!-datatype.md

 ```
 If the key is of **any-word!** type, the key type is converted to **set-word!** in the map.
 Accessing words keys can be done using **word!** values, providing a **set-word!** key is not necessary.

+If the key is of **any-word!** type, the key type is converted to **set-word!** in the map, in order to make the map content look more like pairs of keys with value assigned.
+Though, in order to access word keys, there is no requirement to provide a set-word, for practical reasons (easier construction, especially in paths), simple words can be used.
+Similarly, `keys-of` reflector (described in Reflection section below), will return words instead of set-words, as it simplifies further processing (especially matching operations are easier with words rather than set-words).

 <u>Notes</u>:
 * like hash! and block!, map! is <u>case-preserving</u>, and <u>case-insensitive for lookup</u> by default.
 * if a `none` value is specified as value, the key will not be created (see "Deleting keys" section).